statho7/tesla-clone/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Azure Deployment

+This website was deployed on Azure Blob Storage and the link is : https://myteslaclone.azureedge.net/

 ## Available Scripts

 In the project directory, you can run: